bjornicus/orbitalboardgame/README.md

 <img src="https://rawgithub.com/bjornicus/orbitalboardgame/master/game-logo.png" alt="">

+Populations have grown beyond the capacity of the home planet; it is time to expand into the rest of the solar system.
+You have the technology, but lack the necesarry resources to build orbital colonies.
+You must venture forth into the solar system, gather the necesarry resources, and construct new homes for your people.
+But an imminent threat has been been identified, an infestation is approaching which render the planets unusable.
+You must defend your solar system against this threat. . .

 ##Objective
 Collect and transport critical resources to construct an orbital habitats while defending the solar system against invaders.